KalaPhantom/uno-game-cursor/README.md

-# UNO Game with AI Bots
+# UNO Game with AI Bots using Naive Bayes Classifier and Algorithm

 A Godot-based UNO card game featuring 3 AI bots that use Naive Bayes algorithm for decision making.